Sony unveils electric car equipped with autonomous driving technology at Las Vegas event | The Japan Times

-LAS VEGAS – Sony Corp. has unveiled the first prototype of an electric vehicle equipped with autonomous driving technology under its new Vision-S initiative.
+LAS VEGAS – Sony Corp. on Monday unveiled the first prototype model of an electric vehicle equipped with technology for autonomous driving under its new Vision-S initiative aimed at enhancing the safety and comfort of mobility.

-The concept car, introduced Monday by Sony President and CEO Kenichiro Yoshida at a media preview ahead of the annual CES consumer electronics trade show in Las Vegas, comes loaded with more than 30 sensors both inside and outside the vehicle to improve object detection.
+The concept car, which was introduced by Sony President and CEO Kenichiro Yoshida at a press preview ahead of the annual Consumer Electronics Show in Las Vegas, comes loaded with more than 30 sensors to improve object detection both inside and outside the vehicle.

-Built to showcase Sony’s advanced automotive technologies, it also comes embedded with onboard AI technology and high-quality speakers for an immersive audio experience.
+Built to showcase the company’s advanced automotive technologies, it also comes embedded with on-board AI technology and high-quality speakers for an immersive audio experience.

 According to Sony, the vehicle will permit a certain degree of supplementary driving, such as auxiliary braking, as complete autonomous driving is difficult.